 You also need to consider your dexterity, in that some manipulation of food is required from time to time and tongs work best.

 Anyone with arthritic hands or similar conditions may not be comfortable with the idea of hovering over very hot food surrounded by sizzling glass.
-Though I will say that in two years of using my halogen oven almost every day, I’ve never burned myself yet, not even a tiny one – but I’m middle aged and quite fit.
-By the way, Ive never forgotten to use big fat oven gloves either!
+Though I will say that in two years of using my halogen oven almost every day, I’ve never burned myself yet, not even a tiny one – but I’m middle-aged and quite fit.

-How the oven opens and what you do with the lid when it’s piping hot was my main worry and the reason I bought a Secura Turbo halogen oven hinged lid model, the Secura Turbo is the only one where the lid flips up rather than comes off.
+How the oven opens and what you do with the lid when it’s piping hot was my main worry and the reason I bought a halogen oven hinged lid model.

-Keep in mind that the lid attaches to the power socket so you can’t take it far without unplugging it first, unless you choose one where the cord unplugs from the lid – a few do.
+Many ovens where the lid comes right off, come with a stand to rest the lid on, but unbelievably not all of them, leaving you having to think ahead and provide a safe heatproof space.
+Keep in mind that the lid attaches to the power socket so you can’t take it far without unplugging it first unless you choose one where the cord unplugs from the lid – a few do.

-Having got very familiar with using them, I wouldn’t now necessarily bother with the hinged lid and quite fancy the new and smart looking Nuwave 20322 Pro Digital-Controlled model, but I would insist on a lid-stand.
-So overall good advice is to opt for one with a stand provided to hold the lid – you can buy them separately – or go for the hinged lid model and remove the problem entirely.
+Having got very familiar with using halogen ovens, I wouldn’t now necessarily bother with the hinged lid but would insist on a lid-stand.
+So overall good advice is to opt for one with a stand provided to hold the lid – or go for the hinged lid model and remove the problem entirely.

 Halogen Oven Accessories